 Terminal Beach (2020) shows a forlorn and depleted landscape with a single tree – the last tree on earth.
 A robotic arm covered in long black fur is rhythmically applying an axe to the trunk of the tree, which shudders with each impact.
 The scene takes place at the edge of time, at the precipice after which there will be no conscious or at least carbon-based entity marking a here and now.
 The digitally animated robot, whose appearance is modelled on industrial Kuka machines used on assembly lines, was motion capture trained by the artists.
 The film’s metaphor is blunt: we are destroying the world that sustains us and any acceleration of technological, capitalist, and industrial advancement is also an acceleration towards extinction.

 Visual perspectives shift throughout the animation, from human eye-level, to drone view, to the robot’s own perspective, and lastly the POV of the tree, looking down towards Earth and just faintly sensing an irritant presence below.
-The acoustic backdrop doubles the uncanny nature of the robotic primate arm by bearing a resemblance to bird sounds; in fact, what we hear is a geophony of lightning strikes, solar winds, and geomagnetic storms, recordings of space weather captured as radio waves by the British Antarctic Survey.
+The acoustic backdrop doubles the uncanny nature of the robotic primate arm by bearing a resemblance to bird sounds; in fact, what we hear are signals generated by lightning activity and geomagnetic storms driven by the Sun, recordings of space weather captured as radio waves by the British Antarctic Survey.

 Troika are working through and making accessible ways of seeing and sensing that may represent actual alterity: if our world is ending, how do we cross over and become alien?
 How do we invite the shock and the pleasure of alterity in view of our own annihilation?